-Leaving a gift in your Will (or sometimes it’s called making a bequest) is one of the most generous ways you can support deaf children by giving them the ultimate gift of sound.
-A gift in the Will is a specific instruction in your Will to reserve part of your estate (such as possessions, shares, or money) for a specified beneficiary.
-You can specify the amount you would like to bequeath, or a percentage or the residue of your estate.
+Leaving a gift in your Will is one of the most generous ways you can support children with hearing loss by giving them the ultimate gifts of sound and speech.
+A gift in the Will is a specific instruction to reserve part of your estate – such as possessions, shares or money – for a chosen beneficiary.
+You can specify an amount, a percentage, or the residue of your estate.

-No matter how big or small, your gift will ensure that The Shepherd Centre can continue to exist and expand, and future generations of children will continue to receive life-changing Early Intervention programs and services to so they can reach their full potential in life.
+No matter how big or small, your gift will ensure that The Shepherd Centre can continue to exist and expand, and future generations of children will continue to receive life-changing Early Intervention programs and services so they can reach their full potential in life.

-If you have already decided to leave a gift to support children with a hearing loss and you are planning to see your legal advisor or solicitor in the near future, you may like to provide him or her with the following suggested wording:
+If you have already decided to leave a gift to support children with a hearing loss and you are planning to see your legal advisor or solicitor in the near future, you may like to provide the following suggested wording: